mikejakobsen/husk-det.nu/Personal/chromecast.md

 ### YouTube support

-We had to drop direct YouTube support for now since google changed the chromecast YouTube API.
-However, there is a nice workaround in combination with the tool [youtube-dl](https://github.com/rg3/youtube-dl):
+Stream YouTube videos.
+There is a nice workaround in combination with the tool [youtube-dl](https://github.com/rg3/youtube-dl):

 `youtube-dl -o - https://youtu.be/BaW_jenozKc | castnow --quiet -`

 ### installation